openstack/openstack-manuals/doc/contributor-guide/source/rst-conv/refs.rst

 External references
 ~~~~~~~~~~~~~~~~~~~

-To link to some external locations, format RST source as follows:
+To link to some external locations, format the RST source as follows:

 * Do not apply any markups to specify a web link.